Teaching

 Responsibility:

-• Teaching and mentoring undergraduate students
+- Taught and mentored undergraduate students

-• Evaluating students’ assignments and proctoring exams
+- Evaluated students’ assignments and proctored exams

 Semester(s): Fall 2023

-Geographical Information Systems (Lab)
+GEO 481/506: Geographical Information Systems (Lab)

 Department of Geography, University at Buffalo